duncancarroll/duncancarroll.github.io/_work/ubik.md

 ---
 title: "Ubik"
-excerpt: "A voltmeter + enclosure designed to detect whether consciousness can exert a weak electrical influence from within an OBE state."
+excerpt: "Can consciousness exert a weak electrical influence from the OBE state?"
 date: 2022-06-22
 hidden: false
 header:
   teaser: /assets/images/ubik-teaser.jpg
 ---
-In the Philip K. Dick novel [Ubik](https://en.wikipedia.org/wiki/Ubik), a specialized amplifier is used to communicate with those in the [Bardo](https://en.wikipedia.org/wiki/Bardo_Thodol), an intermediary state in Tibetan Buddhism thought to exist between death and rebirth.
+In the Philip K. Dick novel [Ubik](https://en.wikipedia.org/wiki/Ubik), scientists use consciousness amplifiers to communicate with those in the [Bardo](https://en.wikipedia.org/wiki/Bardo_Thodol), an intermediary state in Tibetan Buddhism thought to exist between death and rebirth.

-When I started meditating, I stumbled onto the Bardo [accidentally](https://www.supermeditate.me/the-astral-express) by way of a phenomenon known as astral projection.
-The experience heightened my curiosity---was my consciousness actually separating from my body, or did it only seem to?
+When I started meditating, I experienced a phenomenon known as [astral projection](https://www.supermeditate.me/the-astral-express), in which I seemed to leave my body and emerge in another world.
+It's something I will never forget, and it left me with a question:  Did my consciousness actually leave my body, or did it just _seem_ that way?

-Details common to AP / OBE experiences suggest a new and intriguing way to test this empirically, and Ubik is my first stab at such a test.
+As Michael Faraday once wrote, "Nothing is too wonderful to be true".
+Because the nature of consciousness has not yet been established, it is important not to make assumptions and instead rely on tests.
+But how do we test such a crazy idea?

+# Astral Clues
+Astral projection is always preceded by the sense of a strong sense of internal vibration.
+The fact that such a state is a necessary precondition may offer a clue as to how consciousness and the brain could interface: phase synchronization.

+# Phase Sync
+It's established that brainwaves correlate to one's state of consciousness, with sleep being at the low end (delta) and alertness being at the high end (gamma).
+Thalamo-cortical resonance has been proposed as an explanation for how the brain integrates information into a coherent whole.
+If we imagine that in the waking state consciousness and the brain are two separate "signals" bound by phase synchronization, the vibrational state makes sense:  It's the interference pattern naturally produced when the two separate.

+There is another interesting clue, which is that in astral projection an electrical "snap" is often (but not always) felt upon returning to the body.
+Such a snap would be familiar to anyone who has worked with phase-synchronized systems as it corresponds to the phase difference between the two signals when they are re-joined.

+In this model, meditation functions by increasing the strength of the "consciousness signal", such that it can exceed that of the brain and break out of phase when the brain's signal is relatively low (during sleep or deep meditation.)

+If consciousness and the brain are coupled electrically, and consciousness can separate out, then we should be able to measure its influence on another object with a subject who is in the OBE state.

-# The Theory
+# Testing
-Assuming for a moment consciousness can in fact separate from the brain, there would have to be an interface allowing communication between the two, and that interface is likely to be electrical.
+While many tests have been conducted on subjects in the OBE state, they are typically focused on measuring brain activity, but in our model we would not expect a considerable difference, after all the "car" is still idling while the driver has left the vehicle.
+Instead, we will measure the electrical activity of another object which the OBE'd subject will then attempt to manipulate.

+If you're still with me I appreciate it, because we're really out on a limb here, but let's keep going.

+We don't know if our "consciousness signal" needs to bind to an existing electrical signal first before it can exchange information, or if it can just push electrons around willy-nilly, so in terms of measurement we will need two solutions:
+1. A saltwater solution with no electric current applied.
+2. A saltwater solution with a brainwave-like sinusoidal current applied.

-If an individual can astral-project at Point A and successfully wiggle electrons at Point B---passing a simple message in Morse code, for example---it would demonstrate that the influence of consciousness can extend beyond the brain, opening a new and exciting avenue for further study.
+If an individual can astral project from Point A and successfully wiggle some electrons at Point B---passing a message in Morse code, for example---it would demonstrate that the influence of consciousness extends beyond the brain.

 # Parts
-Ubik is a highly-sensitive voltmeter in an RF-isolated enclosure designed to detect microvolt-level currents in a saltwater solution of similar ionic composition as the brain.
+A microvolt-sensitive voltmeter in an RF-isolated enclosure is used to record a time series measurement of voltage within a saltwater solution.
 It's relatively low-cost ($400 USD) and easy to assemble.
 The full BOM is [here](https://docs.google.com/spreadsheets/d/1x1zZBeL7GawCRSwFvTGJBpj9yIvj37LNaCB3L1gBPrs/edit?usp=sharing).
 It consists of:

 1. [Voltmeter](https://www.yoctopuce.com/EN/products/usb-electrical-sensors/yocto-millivolt-rx-bnc) + [enclosure](https://www.yoctopuce.com/EN/products/enclosures/yoctobox-long-thick-black-bnc).
 2. Data logging: